covertivy/SeniorBot/README.md

 token = **<your bot token>**
 prefix = **<your bot prefix>**
 ```
-**and place the config file in the folder you run your bot file in.**
+**and place the config file in the folder you run your bot file in.
+Also make sure you `pip install` each and every module used in the code to avoid errors!**

 # If you need any help I will be happy to supply it, you can contact me via the email kissosrazz@gmail.com